How much and where should an air conditioning unit drip?

 Why air conditioners drip

-As the name suggests, air conditioners do more than simply cool the air.
-They help condition the air and increase comfort by reducing humidity.
-The basic concept is similar to the condensation that collects on an iced drink.
+As the name suggests, air conditioners do more than simply cool your home.
+They help condition the indoor air and increase comfort by reducing humidity.
 The air conditioner’s cooling coil or evaporator absorbs moisture from the room.
-The airborne water vapor cools into liquid form and then collects on cold surfaces in the air conditioning unit.
+The airborne water vapor cools into liquid form and then collects on cold surfaces in the air conditioning unit, similar to the condensation that collects on an iced drink.

 How much air conditioners drip

-The volume of dripping condensation from an air conditioner varies widely depending on humidity levels and temperature, as well as several details regarding the size, efficiency and installation of the air conditioner.
+The volume of air conditioner dripping condensation varies widely depending on current humidity levels and temperature, as well as several details regarding the size, efficiency and installation of the air conditioner.

-On a summer day in a hot, humid climate, each window air conditioner can drip up to two gallons of water per day.
-Keep in mind that this water can be collected for use in landscape irrigation.
-Central air conditioning systems can collect 20 gallons of water per day, and some homeowners collect and divert that water for irrigation.
+On a summer day in a hot, humid climate, you can easily find each window A/C unit leaking up to two gallons of water per day, while central air conditioning systems may drip 20 gallons daily.
+Keep in mind that this water can be diverted for reuse in landscape irrigation.
 On the other hand, air conditioner condensation should not be collected for drinking water because of the risk of lead exposure and other contaminants.

 Where air conditioners drip